onap/vnfrqts-requirements/docs/Chapter7/Monitoring-And-Management.rst

 .. req::
     :id: R-06924
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** deliver asynchronous data as data becomes available, or according to the configured frequency.
+    The VNF or PNF **MUST** deliver asynchronous data as data becomes available, or according to the configured frequency.

 .. req::
     :id: R-73285
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** must encode, address and deliver the data as described in the previous paragraphs.
+    The VNF or PNF **MUST** must encode, address and deliver the data as described in the previous paragraphs.

 .. req::
     :id: R-42140
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.
+    The VNF or PNF **MUST** respond to data requests from ONAP as soon as those requests are received, as a synchronous response.

 .. req::
     :id: R-34660
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** use the RESTCONF/NETCONF framework used by the ONAP configuration subsystem for synchronous communication.
+    The VNF or PNF **MUST** use the RESTCONF/NETCONF framework used by the ONAP configuration subsystem for synchronous communication.

 .. req::
     :id: R-86586
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** use the YANG configuration models and RESTCONF [RFC8040] (https://tools.ietf.org/html/rfc8040).
+    The VNF or PNF **MUST** use the YANG configuration models and RESTCONF [RFC8040] (https://tools.ietf.org/html/rfc8040).

 .. req::
     :id: R-11240
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** respond with content encoded in JSON, as described in the RESTCONF specification.
+    The VNF or PNF **MUST** respond with content encoded in JSON, as described in the RESTCONF specification.
 This way the encoding of a synchronous communication will be consistent with Avro.

 .. req::
     :id: R-70266
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in `Event Records - Data Structure Description`_ by returning the requested record, populated with the current field values.
-(Currently the defined record types include fault fields, mobile flow fields, measurements for xNF scaling fields, and syslog fields.
+    The VNF or PNF **MUST** respond to an ONAP request to deliver the current data for any of the record types defined in `Event Records - Data Structure Description`_ by returning the requested record, populated with the current field values.
+(Currently the defined record types include fault fields, mobile flow fields, measurements for VNF or PNF scaling fields, and syslog fields.
 Other record types will be added in the future as they become standardized and are made available.)

 .. req::
    :id: R-332680
-   :target: XNF
+   :target: VNF or PNF
    :keyword: SHOULD
    :impacts: dcae
    :validation_mode: in_service
    :introduced: casablanca

-   The xNF **SHOULD** deliver all syslog messages to the VES Collector per the specifications in Monitoring and Management chapter.
+   The VNF or PNF **SHOULD** deliver all syslog messages to the VES Collector per the specifications in Monitoring and Management chapter.

 .. req::
     :id: R-46290
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** respond to an ONAP request to deliver granular data on device or subsystem status or performance, referencing the YANG configuration model for the xNF by returning the requested data elements.
+    The VNF or PNF **MUST** respond to an ONAP request to deliver granular data on device or subsystem status or performance, referencing the YANG configuration model for the VNF or PNF by returning the requested data elements.

 .. req::
     :id: R-43327
-    :target: XNF
+    :target: VNF or PNF
     :keyword: SHOULD

-    The xNF **SHOULD** use `Modeling JSON text with YANG
+    The VNF or PNF **SHOULD** use `Modeling JSON text with YANG
     <https://tools.ietf.org/html/rfc7951>`_, If YANG models need to be
     translated to and from JSON{RFC7951].
 YANG configuration and content can be represented via JSON, consistent with Avro, as described in "Encoding